lake-wg/authz/draft-ietf-lake-authz.md

 In case of error, two cases should be considered:

-* U cannot authenticate: this happens either if W fails to process the Voucher Request, or if it succeeds but ID_U is considered unkonwn to W. In this case, W MUST reply with a 400 Bad Request.
+* U cannot be identified: this happens either if W fails to process the Voucher Request, or if it succeeds but ID_U is considered unknown to W. In this case, W MUST reply with a 400 Bad Request.
-* U is authenticated but unauthorized: this happens if W is able to process the Voucher Request, and W recognizes ID_U as a known device, but the access policies forbid enrollment.
+* U is identified but unauthorized: this happens if W is able to process the Voucher Request, and W recognizes ID_U as a known device, but the access policies forbid enrollment.
 For example, the policy could enforce enrollment within a delimited time window, via a specific V, etc. In this case, W MUST reply with a 401 Unauthorized code, where the payload is the serialized error_content object.
 The latter MAY be used by V to prepare an EDHOC error "Access Denied", see {{err-handling}}.

 ### Certificate Request (/certrequest)